Home Appraisals When Refinancing: What to Know

 “The entire refinancing process usually is completed within 30 days from when the appraisal report is received,” notes Mann.

-1. Review of the appraisal (1-3 days).
-The lender will review the appraisal report to confirm the home’s value supports the proposed loan amount.
+- Review of the appraisal (1-3 days).
+The lender reviews the appraisal report to confirm the home’s value supports the proposed loan amount.

 What Happens If the Appraisal Comes in Low?